U.S. judge urges parties to wisely use Purdue opioid settlement funds

 On Friday, Drain will consider a request by Purdue to pause all litigation against the company and the Sacklers, which has been opposed by 25 states.

-Purdue said it needs to pause the litigation to preserve its cash and to try to settle with the hold-out plaintiffs.
+Purdue said it needs the litigation pause to try to settle with the hold-out plaintiffs.